gerekper/ganjaking/wp-content/plugins/memberpress/images/settings_table/read-me.md

 Huge Thanks To:
 ➡ @Babak For Untouched File
-➡ @bobsmith For Nulled File
+➡ @Babak For Nulled File
-➡ @bobsmith For Nulled Method
+➡ @Babak For Nulled Method

 [Credited By Babiato Forum]